Pürevdorjiin Orkhon

-Pürevdorjiin Orkhon (born December 25, 1993) is a Mongolian freestyle wrestler.
+Pürevdorjiin Orkhon (born 25 December 1993) is a Mongolian freestyle wrestler.
 She competed in the women's freestyle 58 kg event at the 2016 Summer Olympics, in which she was eliminated in the repechage by Sakshi Malik.
 In 2017, she won a gold medal at Paris World Wrestling Championships in 63 kg.

+She competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan and she earned a quota place for Mongolia for the 2024 Summer Olympics in Paris, France.
+She lost her bronze medal match in the women's 62 kg event at the Olympics.